East Newark School District: Board of education

-The district's board of education has five members who set policy and oversee the fiscal and educational operation of the district through its administration.
-As a Type I school district, the board's trustees are appointed by the Mayor to serve three-year terms of office on a staggered basis, with either one or two members up for reappointment each year.
-Of the more than 600 school districts statewide, East Newark is one of 15 districts with appointed school boards.
+The district's board of education is comprised of seven members who set policy and oversee the fiscal and educational operation of the district through its administration.
+As a Type I school district, the board's trustees are appointed by the mayor to serve three-year terms of office on a staggered basis, with either one or two members up for reappointment each year.
+Of the more than 600 school districts statewide, East Newark is one of about a dozen districts with appointed school boards.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

+The board of education had voted in 2020 to authorize a ballot question that would ask voters if they supported a switch to a Type II / elected school board, but in January 2021 the borough council voted to add two members to the appointed board of education, overriding the board's efforts to shift to an elected school board.